bochen-sysnet/bochen-sysnet.github.io/_pages/about.md

 Despite the hype about the Metaverse from 2021, it has never become a reality.
 I uncover three main obstacles faced by existing immersive computing systems: (1) the exploding amount of data brought by a large virtual world, (2) the disturbing artifacts produced by existing 3D modeling techniques, and (3) the unreliable real-world environments.
 To overcome these obstacles, my research advocates AI-system co-design, an approach with two core principles:

-1. **System-for-AI Optimization**: *Identifying and employing advanced Artificial Intelligence (AI) techniques to transcend the limitation of traditional immersive computing systems*.
+1. **AI-for-Immersion Design**: *Identifying and employing advanced Artificial Intelligence (AI) techniques to transcend the limitation of traditional immersive computing systems*.
-2. **AI-for-System Customization**: *Customizing traditional system optimization techniques to tackle AI-induced system challenges and improve AI performance*.
+2. **AI-System Joint Optimization**: *Customized system techniques and AI pipelines that tackle AI-involved system challenges.
+*.

 Guided by these principles, my research bridges the gap between current immersive computing systems and the Metaverse, advancing:
 1. **Bandwidth Efficiency**: [NSDI'24](https://www.usenix.org/system/files/nsdi24-chen-bo.pdf), [SenSys'24](https://dl.acm.org/doi/10.1145/3666025.3699324)